Consensys/docs-template/docs/create/configure-docusaurus.md

 # Configure Docusaurus

-Most ConsenSys documentation sites are built using [Docusaurus](https://docusaurus.io/).
+Most Consensys documentation sites are built using [Docusaurus](https://docusaurus.io/).
 A Docusaurus site organizes most of its [configuration](https://docusaurus.io/docs/configuration) in the `docusaurus.config.js` file, including the following key elements.